dcrankshaw/datascience-sp14/lab3/refine-and-eda.md

 Once data is selected, you can edit it *en masse*.
 If there's a transformation you want to apply, you can apply it to all the data that matches the current selection.

-Importantly, once you've selected items within a facet, any chances you make are only applied to the current selection!
+Importantly, once you've selected items within a facet, any changes you make are only applied to the current selection!

 OpenRefine has several facet types.
 Click the arrow above "Type" and select "Text Facet" from the "Facets" menu.